Hannah-Moon/24_SBA_308A_JavaScript-Web-Application/README.md

 ### ⭐️ Geolocator
 - Geolocate your cullet location

-### ⭐️ Don't bombor with information
+### ⭐️ Don't bombard with information
-- Suggest only top 5 restaurants near by
+- Suggest only the top 5 restaurants nearby

 ---
 ## New Approach 📦
 ### Object Oriented Thinking
-- Gather requirement: The problem to solve
+- Gather requirements: The problem to solve
 - Describe the application: how people are using
 - Identify the main objects: identifying actual classes
 - Describe the interactions: Understand each object and behavior the needs to have and when they interact with other objects